aaekay/Resources/psychology/coursera.md

 work of elizabeth loftus had done great research

+# emotion
+Affective neuroscience examines how the brain creates emotional responses.

+.
+This is because the neural structures involved in the enjoyment of rewards are different from the structures involved in the desire for the rewards.

+*Panic attacks* appear to be an intense form of separation distress triggered by the attachment system, and panic can be effectively relieved by opiates.
+Testosterone also reduces separation distress, perhaps by reducing attachment needs.
+Consistent with this, panic attacks are more common in women than in men

+Jaak Panksepp, the father of affective neuroscience

+## evolution

+*evolutionary psychology* Evolutionary psychology aims the lens of modern evolutionary theory on the workings of the human mind.
+It focuses primarily on psychological adaptations: mechanisms of the mind that have evolved to solve specific problems of survival or reproduction

+*the arguement from design*
+## why evolution matters?
+natural selection causes organisms to spread the genes which is a misconception
+1. ultimate causation: reason why something has evolved, includes creature history
+2. proximate causation: what the organism want hunger , why do you love your kids?

+natural selection entails that everything is adaptive: misconception
+adaptation: color vision
+accident:

+plesure through art and music
+sexual violence
+female orgasm

+life is impossible without emotions:
+    they set goals and priorities

+## facial expressions
+smile are social signal?

+1. happiness smile or duchene smile
+2. greeting smile
+3. coy smile

+*fear*

+## attachment
+baby face like leonardo are percieved as kind, helpless naive *the cupboard theory* by skinner
+*innate attachment* by bowlby

+## priosner's dilemma
+1. reciprocol altruism; by trivers, mutual benefit tit for tat, you choose the choice which people did to you

+## irrationality and culture
+*the ultimatum game*
+1. a rational person is easily exploited and response to provocations and assault will always be appropriate
+2. a person with a temper has an advantage

+*cultures of honor*

+# Social

+## social animals
+1. social priming: we are affected by outside factors

+## self
+1. spotlight effect: t shirt picture effect
+2. lake wobegon effect:
+3. the self serving bias: positive results are a result of our own efforts, negative are due to result of external factors.
+4. cognitive dissonance theory children should not be paid to read

+## attribution
+A claim about the cause of human behaviour
+* fundamental atrubution erros* question asker asking hard questions are considered smarter than the people who are answering them actors who play roles, actor who played spock in the star trek

+## liking

 ## books and resources
 1. the strucuture of scientific revolutions by thomas kruhn